aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 from the future types, but then you get surprised that it is not the case.
 And you stop to think twice over it.

-# A Solution
+# The Problem

-What I propose is a design for common type names that is intuitive and doesn't make you stop twice or even thrice about it.
+What I propose is a design for basic type names that is intuitive and doesn't make you stop twice or even thrice about it.

 The usual mathy type names might look something along the lines of: